graphile/starter/README.md

 - Start PostgreSQL servers: `docker-compose up -d db`
 - Run one time setup in webapp: `docker-compose run --rm webapp bash`
+  - You also can use this alias which combines them and runs `yarn setup` (see docker/package.json)
+  - `yarn docker setup`
 - Follow: [Initial Setup](#initial_setup) inside this new shell

 ### Initial Setup